thetrime/knock-knock/README.md

 If you have a Mac that is synced with the same iCloud account that owns the AirTags, in the directory `decryptor` in this repository is a simple Swift program that will generate this file for you for all the devices you own.

-# To do:

-- See if I can get this working inside the devcontainer.
-There are potentially just permission problems holding it up.
-- Periodically save the rehydrated keys.
-This is a bit more tricky because we only want to save keys from a few hours ago, and we do not generally keep enough keys around for this
-- Convert RSSI to approximate distance

-# How the BLE advertisement corresponds to the advertised key
+# Technical details: How the BLE advertisement corresponds to the advertised key
 ## Worked example

 ```